WhatsApp Marketing Made Simple: A Beginner’s Guide

 — Tom Fishburne, Founder & CEO, Marketoonis

-Imagine a situation where you are marketing to a customer and it doesn’t even feel like marketing.
+Imagine a situation where you are marketing to a potential customer and it doesn’t even feel like marketing.
 How can you get to this state?
-A great option is to speak their language, on a channel they are most comfortable with – WhatsApp.
-The messaging channel has become extremely popular as it more engaging and provided one-on-one interactions.
+A great option is to speak their language on a channel they are most comfortable with – WhatsApp.
+The messaging channel has become extremely popular as it is more engaging and provides one-on-one real-time interactions.

 As a marketer, what can you infer from this?
 At the least, it means WhatsApp marketing is a relatively untapped niche and can give early starters an edge over the competition.

 As you would know, most of the popular advertising platforms like Facebook and Google have leveraged user data as an opportunity to target their users with ads.
 WhatsApp, on the other hand, has taken a more thoughtful approach.
 Even though after Facebook acquired WhatsApp, they could have monetized the platform.
 But yet WhatsApp has refrained from doing it, keeping it spam and ads free.